 If your publication is based on funded research, be aware that many funders now require public access to the resulting article, and possibly to the data and software as well.
 These include major U.S. funding agencies such as the NSF and NIH.
 Check the OA Policies tab for more information.

-Your rights are in your publishing contract- please read it!
+If you want to deposit an accepted manuscript that was accepted before March 22, 2021, you will need to check your publishing contract or check SHERPA/ROMEO.
 About 75% of academic journals allow authors to post an article version online.
 The fine print dictates what version you can share, where, and when.
-If you need help interpreting it, please contact me (info to your right) or Gail McMillan (firstname.lastname@example.org).
-You can also check SHERPA/ROMEO (link below) to look up the journal and its permissions.
+If you need help interpreting it, please contact email@example.com.

 What about my personal website?

 If you retire or take a job elsewhere, your VT website will be deleted.
 An open access repository like VTechWorks provides enduring access for all, checks for proper permissions, has its articles indexed by Google Scholar, and ensures that preservation, metadata, and format transfer are provided for.
 If you post your articles on your personal site, please make sure that your work is also in an open access repository.

 What about Academia.edu, ResearchGate, and other networking sites?

 All original content on this page is licensed under a Creative Commons Attribution 4.0 International License.
 3rd-party content including, but not limited to images and linked items, are subject to their own license terms.